Virtual-Domain-driven-design/domain-driven-design-heuristics/_design-heuristics/align-bounded-context-with-the-value-stream.md

 ---
-title: Align with the value stream
+title: Align bounded context with the value stream
-excerpt: ""
+excerpt: "How do I design Bounded Contexts?"
-tags: design heuristic
+tags: design heuristic, bounded context, socio-technical systems
 author: Marco Consolaro
 ---

 # Short description

-We could align boundaries in sociotechnical systems to support the value stream of the business.
+Align bounded contexts in socio-technical systems to support the value stream of the business.
+Use these at a strategic level when you are in a position to understand the value stream of the business.

-## Value stream
+# Examples
+For example, in an ecommerce company selling physical items online, the value stream activities include:

+* Acquiring (physically or remotely) the items to be sold
+* Describing their physical details (color, qualities, pictures and other information useful for their placement on the market)
+* Assessing and interacting to handle the quantity in stock
+* Creating and managing the mechanism for customers to browse the catalogue, place an order and pay, dispatch the items

+In parallel, there’s a marketing system to place advertisements, and after the sale is done, there will be some customer care functionality.
+This and all of the above are activities of the value stream.
+They can happen in parallel, and the stream might be somewhat complicated, but they can be carried on independently of one another.
+However, they have dependencies; for example, the system in charge of letting customers place an order obviously needs to know the stock of the available items – they are interconnected.

+# Context

 > _“If you can’t describe what you are doing as a process, you don’t know what you’re doing.”_ - William Edwards Deming